Jigsaw releases data set to help develop AI that detects toxic comments

 “While synthetic comments are easy to create, they do not capture any of the complexity and variety of real comments from online discussion forums,” wrote Jigsaw software engineers Daniel Borkan, Jeff Sorensen, and Lucy Vasserman in a Medium post.
 “By labeling identity mentions in real data, we are able to measure bias in our models in a more realistic setting, and we hope to enable further research into unintended bias across the field.”

-The corpus originates from a competition Jigsaw launched in April, which challenged entrants build a model that recognizes toxicity and minimizes bias with respect to mentions of identities.
+The corpus originates from a competition Jigsaw launched in April, which challenged entrants to build a model that recognizes toxicity and minimizes bias with respect to mentions of identities.
 The first release contained roughly 250,000 comments labeled for identities, where raters were asked to indicate references to gender, sexual orientation, religion, race, ethnicity, disability, and mental illness in a given comment.
 This version adds individual human annotations from almost 9,000 human raters — annotations that effectively teach machine learning models the meaning of toxicity.

-Each comment was shown to three to 10 human raters to obtain the annotations, though Jigsaw says that some comments were seen by up to thousands of raters due to “sampling and strategies used to improve … accuracy.”
+Each comment was shown to 3 to 10 human raters to obtain the annotations, though Jigsaw says that some comments were seen by up to thousands of raters due to “sampling and strategies used to improve … accuracy.”
 The idea is that data scientists will train models on these to predict the probability that an individual will find a given comment toxic.
-For instance, if seven out of 10 people rate a comment as “toxic,” a system might predict a 70% likelihood that someone will find the comment toxic.
+For instance, if 7 out of 10 people rate a comment as “toxic,” a system might predict a 70% likelihood that someone will find the comment toxic.

 Not every human rater in the data set settled on the same rating, and Jigsaw says that weighing individual annotators differently based on expertise or background could improve model accuracy.
 They leave this to future work.